Image credit: Bottega Veneta

 • It has a formal policy aligned with the Five Domains of animal welfare.

-• It appears to use leather, wool, shearling, exotic animal hair, and silk.
+• It appears to use leather, exotic animal skin, down, shearling and exotic animal hair.

 Based on all publicly available information we’ve reviewed, we rate Bottega Veneta “It's a Start” overall.